Alcea rosea 'Nigra'

 Bloom Time: Summer

-Alcea rosea 'Nigra' is a vigorous biennial or short-lived perennial with shallowly-lobed, rounded leaves and funnel-shaped, deep chocolate-maroon flowers.
+Alcea rosea 'Nigra' is a vigorous biennial or short-lived perennial with rounded shallowly-lobed leaves and deep chocolate-maroon funnel-shaped flowers.
 It grows up to 6.7 feet (2 m) tall.
-Flowers look almost black and grow on rigid, towering spikes or spires which typically reach up to 8 feet (2.4 m) tall.
+Flowers look almost black and grow on rigid, towering spikes or spires, typically reaching up to 8 feet (2.4 m).

 USDA hardiness zone 2a to 9b: from −50 °F (−45.6 °C) to 30 °F (−1.1 °C).